crazyoptimist/slack-rails-bot-starter/README.md

 cp .env.example .env
 ```

 Go to https://api.slack.com/apps, click on your application.

-Grab the infomations for `.env` from **Basic Information** section.
+Checkout what's needed for `.env` from the **Basic Information** section.

-## Run the app
+## Run the App

 ```bash
 rails s